cebe89/Reddit_Account_Migrator-Downloader/README.md

 # Features
 **Current:**
--user account details and flags/settings are loaded from a json file -fetch subscribed subreddits of user
+-user account details and flags/settings are loaded from a json file -fetch subscribed subreddits of user and export to txt-file
--fetch subscribed multireddits and belonging subreddits of user
+-fetch subscribed multireddits and belonging subreddits of user and export to txt-file
--save subscribed subreddits and multireddits locally to disk in a txt format
+-subscribe/unsubscribe and create multireddits from a given txt-file
--fetch saved favorites of user
+-fetch saved favorites of user and export to csv-file
--fetch all comments made by user
+-fetch all comments made by user and export to csv-file
--convert fetched comments and favorites into a dictionary secluding relevant parts and changing format
+-convert fetched comments and saves into a dictionary secluding relevant parts and changing format -extract specified urls from fetched saves and export to csv-file
--save comments and favorites locally to disk in a csv format
--extract specified urls from fetched favorites and save them locally in a csv format
--download a given list of urls where the program tries to find the actual files in case of a html-link
- currently supported fileformats: jpg, png, gif, mp4
+-download specified urls if they lead to an image/video-file locally to disk currently supported fileformats: jpg, png, gif, mp4
- currently supported websites: i.reddit.com, i.imgur.com, imgur.com (crawls for i.imgur.com links)
+ currently supported websites: i.reddit.com, i.imgur.com, imgur.com (needs html crawl)

 **Planned:**
--check if image files are already downloaded BEFORE the crawling (use naming from extracted urls)
+-check if image files are already downloaded BEFORE the crawling (use naming from extracted urls, but might not be feasible)
--option to load subreddit and multireddit list from a local txt file
--option to subscribe/unsubscribe from a list
--option to create multireddits and add belonging subreddits from a list
--option to load favorites from a csv file
+-option to load favorites from a csv file (do I really need this?)
--option to reverse convert the dicts into the praw formats
+-option to reverse convert the dicts into the praw formats  (do I really need this?)
 -option to unsave favorites from a list
--add crawler for reddit galleries and v.reddit videos
 -add crawler for imgur galleries
+-add crawler for reddit galleries and v.reddit videos -add more other websites to extract and crawl for and download (twitter, giphy etc.)
 -option to fetch comments belonging to an url and download them, with optional depth parameter (standard level 2, to find people eventually telling a source)
  (would have to discern between saved comments and post)
--add more other websites to extract and crawl for and download (giphy etc.)
 -option to load posts (and extract links and download them) from any user
+-option to download all posts/links from a subreddit/user

 # Installation
 Download the *"reddit_account_migrator-downloader.py"* and the *"user_template.json"* file and put them together in a specific folder.